 Area of Emphasis Courses

-Your Guidance Committee will work with you to select the courses for your particular Area of Emphasis; see Suggested Courses List by Course and Suggested Courses by QE Topic for examples of courses that might be used.
+Your Guidance Committee will work with you to select the courses for your particular Area of Emphasis; see Suggested Courses List by Course and Suggested Courses by Area of Emphasis for examples of courses that might be used.
 Other classes from the UC Davis Catalog may also be selected.

 Qualifying Examination